animafps/apio/README.md

 A video processing workflow framework with plugable filters and a dynamic filter graph

-Think gstreamer simplified for processing on the raw frames only with first class Rust, C support for plugins
+Think ffmpeg's filter system for processing on the raw frames only with first class Rust, C support for plugins

 As well for every component to be modular and indepentent of each other except for the executeable part which is opionated by design